nkeplinger/healthcare_module7/README.md

 __Result Summary:__

-## Topic 2: (Raelle) Satff Shortages Vs. Covid Deaths from 2020 to 2022?
+## Topic 2: (Raelle) Staff Shortages Vs. Covid Deaths from 2020 to 2022?

 __Null 2.1:__
 __Alternative 2.1:__ Are there any correlations and or relationship between critical staff shortages being reported and Covid Deaths from 2020 to 2022?